 True to its name, the company's Personal Insurance division offers coverage lines for private automobile, homeowners, valuable possessions, and personal liability through its own sales force, two direct response centers, appointed Prudential agents, and online.
 Traditional and variable life insurance and annuity products are offered through subsidiary Liberty Life Assurance Company of Boston.
 Personal Markets' largest source of new business comes through its relationships with affinity groups, including credit unions, employers, and professional and alumni associations.

-The Commercial Insurance provides a wide range of property and casualty and group benefits products and services for businesses through independent agents, brokers, and benefit consultants across the US.
+The Commercial Insurance segment provides a wide range of property/casualty and group benefits products and services for businesses through independent agents, brokers, and benefit consultants across the US.